 VLIVE is a live video streaming service that allows Kpop groups to broadcast live videos online and live chat with fans.
 Many of these videos are behind-the-scenes episodes that give Kpop fans exclusive access to their favorite Kpop group.
 In addition, VLIVE broadcasts performances, reality shows, and award shows.
 Streaming is available online or via iOS/Android mobile devices.
 So far, VLIVE has had over 200 million downloads worldwide.

 Currently, 18% of users come from South Korea.
 China comes in second at 9% and the US at 8%.
-Therefore, VLIVE will be a gateway for Kpop groups to reach a global audience and allow non-Korean speaking fans worldwide to connect with their favorite Kpop idols.
-This is because VLIVE has an online community of fan translators who create the subtitles.
+Therefore, VLIVE will be a gateway for Kpop groups to reach a global audience and allow non-Korean speaking fans worldwide to connect with their favorite K-pop idols.
+VLIVE has an online community of fan translators who create the subtitles.
 Translators are ranked by the number of words they have translated.
-Some contests and events reward fans with V coins for writing the subtitles for the videos.
+Some contests and events reward fans with V coins for writing the video subtitles.
 This is why some videos have over 15 subtitle options.

 How to sign up for VLIVE?